-St Dominic's RC Primary School is a Health Promoting School.
+St Dominic's RCPS aspires to be a Health Promoting School.
 We promote health through all aspects of school life.
 Our school dinners are cooked on the premises and each class has a healthy fruit burst each day.
-We ensure that our pupils are developing the skills and tools that they require for mental, social and physical wellbeing.
+We ensure that our pupils are developing the skills and tools that they require for mental, social, and physical wellbeing.
 Each class enjoys two hours of physical exercise each week.